mozilla-services/timeseries-loadtests/README.md

 $ ./format_data.py
 ```

 For each database that results in 2000 files with 1000 timeseries each in the format they expect for ingestion.
-All of the timeseries are unique, All of the timeseries are unique.
+All of the timeseries are unique.

 # Running